 Study sessions for postgraduate certificate/diploma:

-- You can choose to attend our evening classes held on a Wednesday from 4:00pm - 7:00pm, of which there are four per semeseter (eight per academic year, running September to May)
+- Evening classes will be held on a Wednesday from 4:00pm - 7:00pm and there are four per semeseter (eight per academic year, running October to May)

 Study sessions for MSc year:

-- The Masters project has a single study day in the first semester (ususally October)
+- The Masters project has a single study day in the first semester (usually October)

 - After the study day, you will work on your project in your time, with supervision from a tutor